mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Wiki_Tips/Wiki_Tips.md

 > **Tip:** all the YAML key operators support negation, in the form of an exclamation prefix, eg: `!wiki-title:fox` to exclude all pages containing `fox` anywhere in the title.

+> **Note:** any invalid/mistyped YAML key operators with a value (eg: `wiki-example:something`) will be treated as ignored from the rest of the query.

 ### Filter toggle buttons

 In the search box suggestions and search results page are some filter buttons that adjust results.